RobbieFaLL/RobbieFaLL/README.md

 - 👋 Hi, I’m @RobbieFaLL
 - 👀 I’m interested in Cycling, web and software development (all things computers)
-- 🌱 I’m currently learning Django, Nginx, Docker, HTML/CSS, Javascript, Python
+- 🌱 I have Learnt The Django web framework to a good level, now diversifying by learning the PHP Laravel framework on my work placement

 <!---